-As the CAC has numerous categories of partners and stakeholders, we have unique value propositions for each.
+As the CAC has numerous categories of partners and audiences, we have unique value propositions for each.

-For organizations who engage paid and volunteer coaches, the Coaching Association of Canada works in partnership with PTCRs, PTASBs, NSOs, and PTSOs to develop and deliver quality coach education, recognize the value of coaches in our community, and advocate for responsible and ethical coaching practices to ensure the safety of athletes and coaches.
-The Coaching Association of Canada and its partners are stewards of nation-wide standards and ethics in coach education and development.
+For organizations who engage paid and volunteer coaches, the CAC works in partnership with PTCRs, PTASBs, NSOs, and PTSOs to develop and deliver quality coach education, recognize the value of coaches in our community, and advocate for responsible and ethical coaching practices to ensure the safety of athletes and coaches.
+The CAC and its partners are stewards of nation-wide standards and ethics in coach education and development.

-For coaches at every level in Canada for whom coaching is their passion and their profession, the Coaching Association of Canada advocates for professional and ethical standards, and helps them achieve the highest designation of Chartered Professional Coach (ChPC).
+For coaches at every level in Canada for whom coaching is their passion and their profession, the CAC advocates for professional and ethical standards, supports coaches as they follow their NCCP pathways, provides valuable resources, and helps them achieve the standards of Registered Coach or Chartered Professional Coach (ChPC), the highest designation.

-For athletes, parents and the public in general who place the coach in a position of trust, the Coaching Association of Canada and its partners establish educational and ethical standards for sport organizations and help create a safe environment for athletes and coaches, on and off the field of play.
+For athletes, parents and the public in general who place the coach in a position of trust, the CAC and its partners establish educational and ethical standards for sport organizations and help create a safe environment for athletes and coaches, on and off the field of play.

-For organizers of major games who need informed and indisputable national standards for coaching staff, the Coaching Association of Canada manages the risk of coaching at the games by setting standardized and recognized minimum eligibility requirements on the professional coaches who are eligible to attend the games with their athletes.
+For organizers of major games who need informed and indisputable national standards for coaching staff, the CAC manages the risk of coaching at the games by setting standardized and recognized minimum eligibility requirements on the professional coaches who are eligible to attend the games with their athletes.

-For students whose career aspiration is professional coach and want the support and mentorship of those more experienced in the profession, the Coaching Association of Canada provides access to learning, networking, apprenticeship, co-op and directed mentorship opportunities to achieve their goals.
+For students whose career aspiration is professional coach and want the support and mentorship of those more experienced in the profession, the CAC provides access to learning, networking, apprenticeship, co-op and directed mentorship opportunities to achieve their goals.